McDonald’s SWOT Analysis & Recommendations

 3. Food supply disruptions

-Aggressive food service competitors threaten McDonald’s and impose a major strategic challenge relevant to this SWOT analysis.
+Aggressive foodservice competitors threaten McDonald’s and impose a major strategic challenge relevant to this SWOT analysis.
 The company competes with other fast-food firms, such as Burger King, Wendy’s, and Subway.
 McDonald’s food and coffee business, McCafé, also competes with Starbucks, Dunkin’, and Tim Hortons.
-These food service companies maintain the strong external force of competition.
+These foodservice companies maintain the strong external force of competition.
 Furthermore, PepsiCo’s caffeinated beverages and Unilever’s Bru coffee products, which can be bought online in various countries, intensify the competition with McCafé merchandise.
 The Five Forces analysis of McDonald’s Corporation determines that this competitive force strongly affects the company.

 Healthy lifestyle trends are also a threat relevant to this SWOT analysis.
 This external strategic factor refers to sociocultural movements that discourage consumers from eating fast food, such as McDonald’s.
 This trend emphasizes the importance of product development to satisfy evolving food preferences.
-The PESTEL/PESTLE analysis of McDonald’s Corporation reflects such a social trend affecting the food service industry.
+The PESTEL/PESTLE analysis of McDonald’s Corporation reflects such a social trend affecting the foodservice industry.
 The company already has some programs testing the business potential of vegetarian burgers, but this SWOT analysis views the external factor as a threat because such programs have a limited rollout scope.
 Additional efforts for addressing this threat can contribute to the success of McDonald’s CSR and ESG strategies for satisfying stakeholders, including consumers.

-Insights and Recommendations – McDonald’s SWOT Analysis
+Recommendations – SWOT Analysis of McDonald’s

 The threats and opportunities shown in this SWOT analysis point to potential improvements to McDonald’s business.
 The company suffers from the weakness of low or insignificant vertical integration, and faces threats, such as healthy lifestyle trends and supply chain disruptions.
 However, these issues come with opportunities for improving McDonald’s.
 For example, this SWOT analysis shows the business opportunity for vertical integration, which can support the stability of the supply of food and raw ingredients.
 Also, the company can offer improved products, such as better burgers, to satisfy consumers’ concerns about the health effects of fast food.
 Moreover, this SWOT analysis indicates the recommendation for increasing McDonald’s consumer goods operations with support from the competitive advantage of brand popularity to encourage customers to buy McCafé and new consumer goods from the company.